Carbon footprint

 In short, carbon footprinting is a key tool for moving towards more sustainable development.

-What factors have the biggest effect on your personal carbon footprint?
+What factors have the greatest impact on our carbon footprint?

 Carbon footprints in figures